-Whether you’re African-American, Caribbean, straight outta Africa or floating around the globe as part of the Black diaspora, chances are you’ve probably had your ‘blackness’ questioned.
+Whether you’re African-American, Caribbean, directly from Africa or floating around the globe as part of the Black diaspora, chances are you’ve probably had your ‘Blackness’ questioned.
 It can come from anywhere from family members to people who barely know you commenting on how you don’t quite fit the idea they have of what a Black person should be, leading you to wonder, ‘Is it Possible to Prove My Blackness?’

 - Doing the opposite of what everyone Says:

-To say there aren’t black women who have embraced their sexual nature and developed confidence from it would be ridiculous.
-It would also make us all very delusional to say there aren’t black women out there who are attracted to the rougher side of life.
+To say there aren’t Black women who have embraced their sexual nature and developed confidence from it would be ridiculous.
+It would also make us all very delusional to say there aren’t Black women out there who are attracted to the tougher side of life.
 But the idea that these are the ONLY things we’re allowed to be is ridiculous.

 Dye your hair, go to that concert, take that language course, start that business and love that person regardless of gender.
 Or don’t do it-remember it’s YOUR CHOICE.